halisyucel/halisyucel/README.md

-## Hi, I'm **Halis Yücel** 👋
+## Hi, I'm **Halis** 👋

-It has been about three years since I started my software adventure, which I started as a hobby, and I am quite intent on doing this professionally.

-I started this journey with **Python** and continued by learning **JavaScript**, **HTML** and **CSS**.
-Of course, it would not be right to say that I learned completely.
-After all, it's an ongoing process. 🤗

-I continue to dive into the depths of the frontend world with **React + Typescript** and try to improve myself every day. 👨‍💻

-Nowadays I'm working on frameworks like **Next.js**. **Jamstack** architecture is very interesting to me.
-And I believe this will be a big part of web development in the future. 👾

----

-I continue my university education, which I started at Gazi University Faculty of Medicine, from Hacettepe University Computer Engineering. 🎓
+Currently, I'm a software crafter with a focus on front-end development.
+I specialize in developing enterprise-grade application frontends using TypeScript and React.
+In addition to my technical stack, I have an interest in Java, and I make a daily effort to improve my skills in this area. 👨‍💻

+I am also a first-year student of Computer Engineering at Hacettepe University. 🎓